D.I.C.E. Award for Outstanding Achievement in Original Music Composition: Franchises

 Call of Duty, God of War, and Warcraft have the most nominations for Original Music Composition.
-Guitar Hero and Rock Band have the most nominations for Soundtrack, and have back-to-back wins for the category.
-Rock Band has garnered the most wins in the Soundtrack category.
-God of War and Medal of Honor have garnered the most wins for Original Music Composition with three each; the only other franchises with multiple wins for Original Music Composition are BioShock and PaRappa the Rapper with two each.
+God of War and Medal of Honor have garnered the most wins for Original Music Composition with three each; the only other franchises with multiple wins for Original Music Composition are BioShock, Ghost, and PaRappa the Rapper with two each.
 Medal of Honor is the only franchise with back-to-back wins for Original Music Composition.
-BioShock is the only game that is nominated for both Original Music Composition and Soundtrack, winning for the former.
-SSX is a finalist for Original Music Composition before the award for Soundtrack has been offered.
-LittleBigPlanet 2 is a finalist for Original Music Composition after the award for Soundtrack has no longer been offered.
 Despite their record-tying nomination counts, Call of Duty and Warcraft have never won the award for Original Music Composition.